ourcodingclub/ourcodingclub.github.io/_tutorials/ordination.md

 Perform an ordination analysis on the dune dataset (use `data(dune)` to import) provided by the vegan package.
 Interpret your results using the environmental variables from `dune.env`.

 ## Challenge number 2
 If you already know how to do a classification analysis, you can also perform a classification on the dune data.
 Then combine the ordination and classification results as we did above.
-Please have a look at out tutorial <a href="https://ourcodingclub.github.io/2017/03/21/data-clustering.html" target="_blank">Intro to data clustering</a>, for more information on classification.
+Please have a look at out tutorial [Intro to data clustering](https://ourcodingclub.github.io/2017/03/21/data-clustering.html), for more information on classification.

 ---------------------------